UtrechtUniversity/port-poc/data_extractor/README.rst

 Note that, even though the script is seeded and will, therefore, always yield the same outcome, there are various options to adapt the output depending on your personal (research) goal.
 These options are:
 * n: integer, size of BrowserHistory.json (i.e., number of web visits).
 Default = 1000,
 * site_diff: float, percentage of generated websites that should be 'news' sites.
 Default = 0.15,
-* time_diff: boolean, determines if - during the period of intereset - web searchers were done more in the evening than during another time of day.
+* time_diff: boolean, determines if - during the period of interest - web searchers were done more in the evening than during another time of day.
 Default = True,
 * seed: integer, sets seed.
 Default = 0,
 * fake: boolean, determines if URLs are based on true URLs (False) or entirely fake (True).
 Default = False